mewbotorg/bastet/README.md

 bastet        # Runs all the tests

-# You can also run just some sections
+# You can also run just some tools or sections
-bastet format # Automated formatting, using black/isort/ruff bastet lint   # Code style and type linting, using black/flake8/ruff/mypy/pylint bastet audit  # Audit and security checks, using bandit bastet --help # See the command line options
+bastet --help # See the command line options bastet --skip format pylint
 ```

 We also recommend that you set up `mewbot-prefilght` as a